ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 ### Performance

 IPFS provides faster access to data by enabling it to be replicated to and retreived from multiple locations, and allowing users to access data from the nearest location using content addressing instead of <VueCustomTooltip label="Data identified and linked to by it's location.
-An example is HTTP." underlined>location-based addressing</VueCustomTooltip>.
+An example is HTTP." underlined multiline>location-based addressing</VueCustomTooltip>.
 In other words, because data can be addressed based on it's contents, a node on the network can fetch that data from _any_ other node in the netork that has the data; thus, performance issues like latency are reduced.

 ### Resilience

 IPFS has no single point of failure, and users do not need to trust each other.
-In other words, the failure of a single or even multiple nodes in the network does not affect the functioning of the entire network, and
+In other words, the failure of a single or even multiple nodes in the network does not affect the functioning of the entire network, and an IPFS node can fetch data from the network as long as at least one other node in the network has that data, regardless of its location.

 ### Link rot

-IPFS eliminates the problem of <VueCustomTooltip label="The tendency for hyperlinks over time to cease pointing to their targeted file, web page, or server due to relocation of the resource to a new address, or the resource becoming permanently unavailable." underlined>link rot</VueCustomTooltip> by allowing data to be addressed by its content, rather than by its location.
+IPFS eliminates the problem of <VueCustomTooltip label="The tendency for hyperlinks over time to cease pointing to their targeted file, web page, or server due to relocation of the resource to a new address, or the resource becoming permanently unavailable." underlined multiline>link rot</VueCustomTooltip> by allowing data to be addressed by its content, rather than by its location.
 So, in other words, content in IPFS is still reachable regardless of its location, and does not depend on specific servers being available.

 ### Verifiability